It is always a balancing act to discuss fixing interest rates. Especially with rates so low at present.

 Fixing the interest rate on loans can provide certainty for cash flow but there are risks too.
 A key consideration is the period of time that they see opportunity or risk.

-In the past, for many mortgage brokers the discussion used to be centred around scenarios.
+In the past, for many finance advisers the discussion used to be centred around scenarios.
 “How will it impact you in interest rates increase by 2%?”.
-With the more granular review of cash flows required now, plus the much higher loan assessment rates, this is already a known commodity before getting to this point.
+With the more granular review of cash flows now, this is usually a more widely understood commodity before getting to this point.

 For commercial lending, a lead could be taken from mortgages where the conversation around this topic doesn’t happen enough.
 A story for another day.